FalsePhilosopher/YT-DLP_CS/README.md

 Too long of file names `-o "%(title).200s.%(ext)s"` for 200 max char, or `--trim-filenames 200`.
 Creator subtitles are picked over auto generated subtitles by default when using `--write-auto-sub`
 To ensure you get all english subtitles you can use `--sub-langs 'en.*'` to grab both the creator/auto subs.
 You will get faster download speeds using aria2c instead of the default `--downloader aria2c`
-On a mobile device with a TPU it's 3X more efficent to use opencl as your HWaccel and mediacodec/GPU for your encode.

 ## SCP to NAS after encode
 Create a bash script named `scp.sh` containing